-- 2. Special Investigation - a.
-Claims identified as suspicious or suspected fraudulent should be referred for more detailed special investigation and consideration given to referring the claim to IFB, NICB, or appropriate law enforcement agency for prosecution. - b.
+2. Special Investigation

+- a.
+Claims identified as suspicious or suspected fraudulent shall be referred for more detailed special investigation and consideration given to referring the claim to IFB, NICB, or appropriate law enforcement agency for prosecution. - b.
 The CAR SIU Standards for investigation of suspicious claims must be consulted and considered as part of the special investigation process. - c.
-Carriers should have a plan designed to deal with claims involving exaggerated damages or injuries, such as inflated doctors' bills or wage statements, and such plan should provide a strategy for concluding those cases at a reasonable amount, as well as reporting same to the Detail Claim Database (DCD) at AIB.
-Savings realized from this process should be documented and reported by AIB on a quarterly basis.
+Carriers shall have a plan designed to deal with claims involving exaggerated damages or injuries, such as inflated doctors' bills or wage statements, and such plan should provide a strategy for concluding those cases at a reasonable amount, as well as reporting the same to the Detail Claim Database (DCD) at AIB.
+Savings realized from this process should be documented on the SIU Quarterly Log. - d.
+Legal expenses incurred shall be itemized, monitored, and related to the claim being paid.

-- d.
-Legal expenses incurred should be itemized, monitored, and related to the claim being paid. - 3.
-Evaluation and Settlement
+3. Evaluation and Settlement

 After a special investigation is complete, a decision must be made to pay the claim or resist.
-The file should clearly document the basis for the decision and result.
+The file shall clearly document the basis for the decision and result.

-- C. Fraud Training - 1.
-Carriers must have a plan that provides for ongoing training of fraud awareness and how to identify suspicious claims. - 2.
-Carriers must have a plan for training of special investigation and handling of suspicious and suspected fraudulent claims. - 3.
+C. Fraud Training

+- 1. Carriers must have a plan that provides for ongoing training on fraud awareness and how to identify suspicious claims. - 2.
+Carriers must have a plan for training on special investigation and handling of suspicious and suspected fraudulent claims. - 3.
 Carriers must have a plan to provide training on claim reporting and fraud recognition to producers and their customer service representatives.